knoxa/knoxa.github.io/examples/places/index.md

 	<entry key="a large wood between PONT L'ÉVÈQUE and LES CLOYES" value="a large wood between PONT L'ÉVÈQUE and LES CLOYES"/>

 This is saying that I want to treat `a large wood between PONT L'ÉVÈQUE and LES CLOYES` as the *name* of a place, not just a label for it, and be able to locate that name.
-The 'problem' isn't going away this time, but I can let this slide for now and deal with it later.

 Next, I want to treat the values of the [labels map](labels.xml) as places and identify them.
-The name that I want to use as my identifier is the name associated with the location in my geospatial data.
+The name that I want to use as my place identifier is the name associated with the location in my geospatial data.
 I'll call this the *preferred name*.
 The same location might have several names to account for variations in spelling and the like.
 Each of these is an *alternate name*.
 I need a map of alternate name to preferred name.
 I could make this map in isolation, but since I will go on to map preferred name to location, I might as well construct or find my geospatial data now - and then I can harvest preferred names from that data and use these as the target value for an alternate to preferred name map.